Ekuation

 Calculation Methods

-Mifflin-St Jeor Equation (Recommended)
+Mifflin-St Jeor (Recommended)

 Men: